Spirals-Team/test4repair-experiments/results/Nopol+UnsatGuided/Patches and Analysis/Time/Time7/readme.md

 Average Nb of Removed Tests:0.4

 Running Nopol+UnsatGuided changes the original patch for 12 for the 30 seeds.
-The human patch changes the assignment of a variable named defaultYear, the original patch and the newly generated patches by running Nopol+UnsatGuided add a precondition to the same statement, we think they are incorrect.
-We observe failing EvoSuite tests for both the programs patched with the original Nopol patch and the new patches genertaed by running Nopol+UnsatGuided, which verifies our analysis.
+The human patch changes the assignment of a variable named defaultYear, the original patch and the selected newly generated patch by running Nopol+UnsatGuided add a precondition to the same statement, we think they are incorrect.
+We observe failing EvoSuite tests for both the programs patched with the original Nopol patch and selected the new patch genertaed by running Nopol+UnsatGuided, which verifies our analysis.